 Thanks For Mailing The Newsletter

-Nous sommes profondément reconnaissants à Monique and Jay Frankston for preparing the May Megillah for mailing.
-If you volunteer for a future folding, stamping, and mailing project, you can do it at home, or another spot of your choosing, in about two hours.
-It’s a mitzvah!
-Please contact Sarah at 962-0565 or firstname.lastname@example.org.
+We are grateful to Nona Smith and Art Weininger for preparing the May Megillah for mailing.
+Volunteer for a future folding, stamping, and mailing project, and you can do it at home, or another spot of your choosing, in about two hours.
+If you are tired of YouTube videos and want to fill your time productively, please contact Sarah at 962-0565 or firstname.lastname@example.org.

 The MCJC Megillah is available in a format suitable for online viewing.
 The format will adapt itself to any screen size, including smartphones.
 It is posted on the MCJC website on the newsletter page https://www.mcjc.org/newsletter.